Team-7-7/newTOZ/readme.md

 - Joel Pickler
 - Taggart Salcedo

+## Story
+### The Tower of Zarpulen
+*The princess has been captured by the evil wizard Zurpalen.
+The kindom is in disarray.*

+*Choose to be a warrior, a mage, or a rogue, each with their own unique strengths and weaknesses, in your quest to save the princess from the wizard’s tower, before chaos reigns eternal.*

+*Can you make your way up through each floor of the tower to face Zurpalen?*

+*The journey will be difficult, heroes have entered, but none have returned...*

 ## Technologies
 - Phaser.io => 2D javascript game framework
 - React => JS Web Framework